Christophe Plantin

 Christophe Plantin (Christoffel Plantijn; c.
 1520 – 1 July 1589) was a French Renaissance humanist and book printer and publisher who resided and worked in Antwerp.
+He established in Antwerp one of the most prominent publishing houses of his time, the Plantin Press.
+It played a significant role in making Antwerp a leading centre of book publishing in Europe.
+The publishing house was continued by his successors until 1867.

 Life

 Plantin was born in France, probably in Saint-Avertin, near the city of Tours, Touraine.
 He was not born to a wealthy family, and his mother died when Plantin was still quite young.
 As a youth he apprenticed as a bookbinder in Caen, Normandy, and also married there.
-In 1545, he and his wife, Joanna Rivière, set up shop in Paris, but after three years they chose to relocate to the booming commercial center of Antwerp, where Plantin became a free citizen and a member of the Guild of St Luke, the guild responsible for painters, sculptors, engravers and printers.
+In 1545, he and his wife, Joanna Rivière, set up shop in Paris, but after three years, they chose to relocate to the booming commercial centre of Antwerp, where Plantin became a free citizen and a member of the Guild of St Luke, the guild responsible for painters, sculptors, engravers and printers.
 The quality of his work as a bookbinder brought him into contact with nobility and wealth.
 By 1549, he headed one of the most well-respected publishing houses in Europe.
 He was responsible for printing a wide range of titles, from Cicero to religious hymnals.
-While delivering a prestigious commission he was mistakenly attacked, receiving an arm wound that prevented him from labouring as a bookbinder and led him to concentrate on typography and printing.
+While delivering a prestigious commission, he was mistakenly attacked and received an arm wound that prevented him from labouring as a bookbinder and led him to concentrate on typography and printing.
 By 1555, he had his own print shop and was an accomplished printer.
 The first book he is known to have printed was La Institutione di una fanciulla nata nobilmente, by Giovanni Michele Bruto, with a French translation.
 This was soon followed by many other works in French and Latin, which in point of execution rivalled the best printing of his time.
-The art of engraving then flourished in the Netherlands, and Dutch engravers illustrated many of his editions.
-Antwerp was a dangerous place for publishers around this time.
+The art of engraving then flourished in the Habsburg Netherlands, and Dutch engravers illustrated many of his editions.
+Antwerp was a dangerous place for publishers around the time.
 In 1561, the Spanish governor ordered a raid on Plantin's workshop for possibly housing heretical works and being a Protestant sympathizer.
-To avoid being jailed, Plantin quickly sold all of his works so nothing would be found in his possession.
+To avoid being jailed, Plantin quickly sold all of his works so that nothing would be found in his possession.
 As soon as things calmed down around him, he bought them all back.